spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/multi-store-setups.md

 * Insignificant differences are covered in the code, for example, using code-buckets.

+* Stores are scaled together and don't need different deployment workflows.

-### Shared setup: Details
+### Shared setup: Advantages

 The shared setup features:

 * Products, customers, orders, and so on are stored in the same database, which simplifies collaborative management.

-* Applications are not scaled or deployed independently since all cloud resources are shared.
-This setup is much more cost effective if you don’t need to separate workflows.
+* All the stores are deployed together, which is the most cost-effective solution.

-    * All stores are hosted in a single AWS region.
+* All stores are hosted in the same AWS region.

 * Shared traffic distribution for all stores using ALB+NLBs.

 * SSL certificates are generated automatically or managed manually in AWS.